 Eurail Passes are issued on identity and cannot to be used by any other person.
-Your name, country of residence and passport number should be filled in on the pass.
+Your name, country of residence, and passport number should be filled in on the Pass.

 Groups of 2 to 5 people can buy a Saver Pass, giving you a 15% discount per person.
-All the traveler's names are printed on the Saver Pass, so this pass is only suitable if you're traveling together for your whole trip.
+All the travelers names are printed on the Saver Pass, so this Pass is only suitable if you're traveling together for your whole trip.

 In some countries a seat reservation is mandatory for specific trains.
 The rules and conditions for making these reservations vary between rail companies and countries.
 Therefore we advise you to make sure you know in which country a reservation might be needed before you travel, so there are no surprises.